 What is the Rule of 72?

-The rule of 72 is an estimate for how fast an investment doubles at a given interest rate.
-As returns increase, the time needed decreases.
-The formula is 72 divided by the rate equals the years.
+The Rule of 72 formula is 72 divided by an interest rate equals the years to double.
 So, a 9% return doubles an investment in 8 years (72 ÷ 9 = 8 years).

 Compound interest is shown in the following graph.
 It is interest on the principal and the accumulated interest.
 Compound interest is interest on interest.
 Compound interest always grows faster than simple interest.